Restraining Orders in Rhode Island

-Restraining orders are a mixture of family law, civil law, and criminal law.
-There exists a need for a true trial attorney to represent your goals in a restraining order case.
-Rhode Island Restraining Order Lawyer Susan T. Perkins prides herself in helping those in need of legal assistance, advice, and guidance.
-As such, Susan aggressively handles temporary and permanent restraining order filings and hearings in Rhode Island, Massachusetts and Connecticut.
+A restraining order is a mixture of family law, civil law, and criminal law.
+There’s a strong need for a true trial attorney to represent your goals in a restraining order case.
+Rhode Island Restraining Order Lawyer Susan T. Perkins prides herself on helping those in need of legal assistance, advice, and guidance.
+As such, Susan T. Perkins aggressively handles temporary and permanent restraining order filings and hearings in Rhode Island, Massachusetts, and Connecticut.

 Susan T. Perkins aggressively pursues Court orders on behalf of those who are victims of domestic violence and/or civil harassment and need protection.
 She also defends against any temporary restraining order sought for frivolous or unlawful purposes.

-There are numerous forms, many of which are very complicated, that must be properly filled out and filed with the Court to obtain a temporary restraining order in Connecticut, Massachusetts and Rhode Island .
+There are numerous forms, many of which are very complicated, that must be properly filled out and filed with the Court to obtain a temporary restraining order in Connecticut, Massachusetts, and Rhode Island.
 As such, Susan T. Perkins is devoted to representing your interests to the best of her abilities.
-After the TRO hearing, Susan T. Perkins prepares for the permanent restraining order hearing, which is a hearing (mini-trial) where both sides put on evidence and witnesses.
+After the TRO (temporary restraining order) hearing, Susan T. Perkins prepares for the permanent restraining order hearing, which is a hearing (mini-trial) where both sides present evidence and witnesses.
 Serving a restraining order to a defendant, or being issued an unjust restraining order, can be hard on an individual or family.
 This is why it’s important to have a Rhode Island restraining order lawyer by your side.
 Contact the Law Offices of Susan T. Perkins, Esq. today to learn more about how she can support you through this difficult time.

 Rhode Island Restraining Orders